deftdevs/bootstrapi/jira/Apis/DirectoryApi.md

 <a name="updateDirectory"></a>
 # **updateDirectory**
-> AbstractDirectoryBean updateDirectory(id, AbstractDirectoryBean, test-connection)
+> AbstractDirectoryModel updateDirectory(id, AbstractDirectoryModel, test-connection)

 Update a user directory